 What is Vision Therapy?

 Vision Therapy is an individualized, supervised, treatment program designed to correct visual-motor and/or perceptual-cognitive deficiencies.
-Vision Therapy sessions include procedures designed to enhance the brain’s ability to control some or all of the following:
+Vision Therapy sessions include procedures designed to enhance the brain’s ability to control:

 - eye alignment